Authority and Responsibility

 - When surfaces are overtly contaminated;

-- After the spill of blood or other potentially infectious materials; and
+- After the spill of blood or OPIM; and

 - At the end of the work shift, if the surface may have become contaminated since the last cleaning.